rust-lang/book/second-edition/src/ch15-02-deref.md

 The result is the value in `self.audio`.
-The reason `deref` returns a reference that we then have to dereference, rather than just returning a value directly, is because of onnership: if the `deref` method directly returned the value instead of a reference to it, the value would be moved out of `self`.
+The reason `deref` returns a reference that we then have to dereference, rather than just returning a value directly, is because of ownership: if the `deref` method directly returned the value instead of a reference to it, the value would be moved out of `self`.
 We don't want to take ownership of `my_favorite_song.audio` in this case and most cases where we use the dereference operator.